Home / Coffee knowledge / Colonialism and coffee. Our collective heritage

 Costa Rica.
 Machinery used for husking and polishing coffee, UC Davis Library Digital Collections

-Switzerland, for example, was not directly involved in the 17th-century slave trade, the "foundation of the Caribbean plantation economy" (p.
-37, Jürgen Osterhammel), but it did provide ships to maritime powers like Portugal or Spain in the so-called triangular trade.
+Switzerland, for example, was not directly involved in the slave trade in the 17th century, the “foundation of the Caribbean plantation economy” (p.
+37, Jürgen Osterhammel), but did provide ships to maritime powers like Portugal or Spain in the so-called triangular trade.

-These, in turn, used them to transport enslaved people from West Africa to the Caribbean and South America to produce goods for the European market on plantations, which were then exported back on the same ships.
-In total, between the 15th and 19th centuries, more than 12 million people were abducted from Africa to the Americas – according to Jürgen Osterhammel, 1.5 million of them died during the notorious crossing. (p.
+These, in turn, used them to ship enslaved people from West Africa to the Caribbean and South America to produce goods on plantations for the European market, which were then exported on the same ships.
+In total, between the 15th and 19th centuries, more than 12 million people were abducted from Africa to the Americas - according to Jürgen Osterhammel, 1.5 million of them died on the infamous crossing. (p.
 38)

-Switzerland was not a seafaring nation, so it might not have been widely known that Switzerland was involved in a triangular trade.
-Today, we know what Switzerland's role (Zangger) in colonialism was, so we can no longer hide behind ignorance.
+Switzerland was not a nation of seafarers, so it is likely that not many were aware that Switzerland was involved in a triangular trade.
+Today we know what the role of Switzerland (Zangger) was in colonialism, so we can no longer hide behind ignorance.
 (More on this in the podcast with Dominik Flammer)

-"Reading from the times" today means: we know what happened in world history between about 1500 and 1975, but we no longer have any influence on it.
-However, we have a great influence on how we look back at this time, how we classify it, talk about it, draw our conclusions from it, and deal with the legacy more or less reflectively.
+“Reading within the context of the time” means today: we know what happened in world history between approximately 1500 and 1975, but we no longer have any influence over it.
+However, we do have a major influence on how we look back at this time, how we classify it, talk about it, draw our conclusions from it, and handle the legacy with more or less reflection.

-Even more – it is our responsibility to critically examine what has happened and to always ask ourselves whether we might even be perpetuating colonial structures in what we do?
+What's more, it is our responsibility to deal critically with what happened and, in doing so, to constantly ask ourselves whether we might even be maintaining colonial structures in what we do?

-We work with coffee – and for us, "coffee" is a broad term.
-When I say "coffee," I mean many things, not necessarily just a cup of espresso or a roasted bean, but the entire value chain: production, trade, processing, serving, and the way we talk about it.
+We work with coffee - and for us, coffee is a broad term.
+When I say “coffee”, I mean many things, not necessarily just a cup of espresso or a roasted bean, but the entire commodity chain.
+The production, trade, processing, service, the way we talk about it.

 Coffee is diverse.
-It holds a variety of stories from different regions of the world.
+It contains a wide variety of stories from diverse world regions.
 This diversity also shows how much coffee challenges us.
-The history of coffee in Brazil, with its focus on the colonial past, is different from that in Mexico or Haiti.
+The history of coffee in Brazil with a focus on the colonialist past is different from that in Mexico or Haiti.

-If we want to communicate precisely and respectfully about the product and its history, we must understand the individual history of each coffee region.
-In this way, we can identify and understand potential colonial structures, translate them into the present, and question them.
+If we want to communicate precisely and respectfully about the product and its history, we must understand the individual history of a coffee region.
+This is how we can manage to identify potential colonial structures, understand them, translate them into the present, and question them.

-On the subject: the podcast interview with Christian Cwik, historian at the University of Graz, on coffee, slavery, and colonialism
+On the topic: the podcast conversation with Christian Cwik, historian at the University of Graz, about coffee, slavery, and colonialism

 The largest coffee trading houses are based in Switzerland.
-As a rule, green coffee, not roasted coffee, is exported from a coffee-producing country and only "refined" in the destination country.
-Many large plantations in India and Brazil are still owned by the descendants of former colonial rulers.
-In regions like Chiapas in southern Mexico, with the recent history of the Zapatista uprising, it is still evident today that fault lines of colonialism play out along indigenous borders.
+As a rule, green coffee and not roasted coffee is exported from a coffee-producing country and only “refined” in the destination country.
+Many large plantations in India and Brazil are still owned by the descendants of former colonial masters today.
+In regions like Chiapas in southern Mexico with the recent history of the Zapatista uprising, it is still evident today that the fault lines of colonialism play out along indigenous borders.

-And when we look at the issue of poverty, it is producers who, as a rule, do not produce coffee at a cost-covering level, and coffee brands in the Northern Hemisphere that make a lot of profit from selling roasted coffee.
-There are reasons for these facts, and they are not accidental.
+And when we look at the topic of poverty, it is the producers who generally do not produce coffee at a price that covers their costs, and coffee brands in the northern hemisphere that generate significant profit from the sale of roasted coffee.
+There are reasons for these facts, and they did not come about by chance.

-Many of these have been mitigated or broken down over decades.
-However, fundamental, structural characteristics of the coffee industry are thoroughly colonial.
-In researching this blog, I was repeatedly amazed at how quickly I myself fell into a colonial thought trap.
-Thought patterns had become too ingrained, and I had questioned them too little.
+Many of them have been mitigated or broken up over the decades.
+Fundamental, structural characteristics of the coffee industry, however, are through and through colonial.
+In my research for this blog, I was repeatedly amazed at how quickly one can fall into a colonial thought trap.
+Patterns of thought have become too established, and I have questioned them too little.

 Costa Rica preparing one year old coffee plants for transplanting

-When we drink coffee, we don't just drink a warm, brown beverage.
-Anyone who has ever been to a coffee farm knows the effect when they drink a cup of coffee at home for the first time again – the images of what they experienced flood their minds, and the cup becomes ever more colorful.
-This can also happen to us when we delve into the colonial history of coffee.
+When we drink coffee, we are not just drinking a warm, brown beverage.
+Everyone who has ever been to a coffee farm knows the effect when they drink a cup of coffee at home again for the first time - the mental images of what they experienced come flooding back, and the cup becomes increasingly colorful.
+This is how it can be for us when we dive into the colonial history of coffee.

-However, it does little good for oneself, for the past, or for interpreting the present to feel bad.
-On the contrary – it helps to bring conscious awareness to mind and to give even more appreciation to the people behind the coffee.
-At the same time, it sharpens our view of seemingly normal things, such as "colonial goods."
-We don't need to demonize the word, but it should irritate us – then we'll all be one step further in how we can think about coffee.
+It helps little for oneself, for the past, and for the interpretation of the present to feel bad.
+On the contrary, it helps to bring conscious awareness to the forefront and thus give even more appreciation to the people behind the coffee.
+At the same time, it sharpens our view of seemingly normal things, such as “colonial goods”.
+We don’t need to demonize the word, but it should irritate us - then we are all already one step further in how we can think about coffee.

-Many products from subtropical agriculture were imported into Europe - spices, sugar, tobacco, indigo, cocoa - but coffee, since its arrival in the first urban coffee houses, had this mix of promise and forbiddenness, which made it so attractive to many.
+Many products from subtropical agriculture were imported to Europe - spices, sugar, tobacco, indigo, cocoa, but coffee had this mix of promise and the forbidden since its arrival in the first urban coffee houses, which made it so attractive to many.

-Coffee is produced in more than 60 countries today.
-In all these countries, except for present-day Ethiopia and South Sudan, coffee was not originally a native plant but was introduced by the colonial powers.
-Administrators and missionaries were often the ones who planted coffee seeds in the subtropics.
+Today, coffee is produced in more than 60 countries.
+In all these countries, except for modern-day Ethiopia and South Sudan, coffee was originally not a native plant but was brought by the colonial powers.
+It was often administrators and missionaries who planted coffee seeds in the subtropics.

-The first producers in Kenya who consequently planted the coffee and called it "French Mission" were all settlers to whom land rights were granted by the colonial power Great Britain. (worldcoffeeresearch.org)
+The first producers in Kenya who consequently planted the coffee and called it “French Mission” were all settlers who were granted land rights by the British colonial power. (worldcoffeeresearch.org)

-This example makes it clear: coffee did not simply spread on its own – which gives the entire discussion a passive role.
-Travelers, scientists, and merchants who belonged to a colonial power actively spread coffee by bringing seeds and plants to other continents by sea freight.
+This example makes it clear: coffee did not just spread on its own - which assigns a passive role to the whole discussion.
+Travelers, scientists, and merchants belonging to a colonial power actively spread coffee by bringing seeds and plants to other continents by sea freight.

-The goals were both economic exploitation and the botanical exploration of a previously unknown plant.
-It was primarily scientists from Holland, France, and Great Britain who took on the scientific investigation of coffee, focusing for a long time on its botanical typification.
+The goals were both economic exploitation and the botanical research of a previously unknown plant.
+It was primarily scientists from Holland, France, and Great Britain who took on the scientific investigation of coffee, although for a long time, the focus was on botanical typology.

-However, the first coffee research institutions were established significantly later: in 1870 in Java, 1887 in Brazil, and 1896 in the Dutch East Indies.
-Until then, it apparently wasn't necessary to fundamentally investigate coffee for its behavior and diseases, because coffee producers – notably all colonialists or their appointed officials – could always increase production volume through deforestation and the use of cheap labor.
+However, the first coffee research institutions were established significantly later: 1870 in Java, 1887 in Brazil, and 1896 in the Dutch East Indies.
+Until then, it was apparently simply not necessary to fundamentally study coffee for its behavior and diseases because coffee producers - notably all colonialists or officials employed by them - could repeatedly increase production volume through forest clearing and the use of cheap labor.

 “as land remained cheap and plentiful, the simple but wasteful method of opening up new estates as soon as the old ones begin to be exhausted, seemed always preferable to an intricate and laborious study of the best means preserving land already under cultivation” (Stuart McCook, p.
 31)

-This changed abruptly with the first documented coffee rust outbreak in Ceylon in 1869.
-Coffee rust was previously unknown, appearing neither in present-day Ethiopia, the origin region for Arabica coffee, nor in Yemen, from where Dutch, French, and British had undertaken their voyages to Southeast Asia.
+With the first documented coffee leaf rust outbreak in 1869 in Ceylon, this changed abruptly.
+Coffee leaf rust was unknown until then; it did not occur in present-day Ethiopia, the region of origin for Arabica coffee, nor in Yemen, from where the Dutch, French, and British undertook their journeys to Southeast Asia.

-According to Stuart McCook, coffee rust must have developed in Ceylon and spread rapidly because the large estates were cultivated in monoculture and not separated by trees.
-The first massive rust wave was a direct product of European expansionist policies.
+According to Stuart McCook, coffee leaf rust must have developed in Ceylon and multiplied rapidly because the large estates were cultivated as monocultures and were not separated by trees.
+The first massive rust wave was a direct product of European expansion policy.

-The cultivation of coffee in the new colonies usually involved the violent appropriation of land along with forced labor on the plantations.
+Coffee cultivation in the new colonies generally necessitated the violent seizure of land along with forced labor on the plantations.
 As Osterhammel writes about the colonial economy:

-In many places in the overseas world, the conquerors first sought ways to make the indigenous rural population work for them.
-Complete enslavement of the natives almost never occurred for long periods, but other forms of unfree labor did occur almost everywhere.
-Characteristic of Spanish America in the 16th century was the allocation of indigenous laborers to private individuals by the crown, which was no less coercive and brutal than slavery. (p.81, Osterhammel)
+In many parts of the overseas world, the conquerors initially sought ways to make the indigenous rural population work for them.
+It almost never came to the complete enslavement of the natives for long periods, but almost everywhere it led to other forms of unfree labor.
+Characteristic of Spanish America in the 16th century was the allocation of indigenous labor to private individuals by the Crown, which was in no way inferior to slavery in terms of coercion and brutality. (p.
+81, Osterhammel)

-Especially in more recent colonial history, Osterhammel continues, slavery and forced labor were replaced by the loss of access to land, which almost inevitably led to irreversible impoverishment.
-Land dispossession was directly supported by the colonial state, and settlers – such as the French missionaries mentioned – occupied land.
+Especially in more recent colonial history, Osterhammel continues, enslavement and forced labor were replaced by the loss of access to land, which almost inevitably caused irreversible impoverishment.
+Land alienation was directly supported by the colonial state; settlers - such as the aforementioned French missionaries - occupied land and soil.

-Osterhammel continues, which fueled the territorial expansion of large haciendas until the early 20th century.
-Private, sprawling estates grew larger and larger, encroaching on the land of village communities and smallholders, which then led to the "marginalization of agricultural workers" (Osterhammel).
-If land was not seized, customs, traditions, and loose agreements were replaced by cadastres, field boundaries, and new property titles that imposed new ownership rights.
+Osterhammel continues, which pushed the territorial expansion of large-scale haciendas into the early 20th century.
+The private, sprawling estates grew ever larger, expanding into the land of village communities and smallholders, which then led to a “marginalization of farm workers” (Osterhammel).
+If land seizure did not occur, habits, traditions, and loose agreements were replaced by cadastres, field boundaries, and new property titles that imposed new ownership rights over everything.

-"Colonialism" is more present than ever today, especially when it comes to understanding one's own role in the world, as well as in the context of climate justice.
-The legacy of the past permeates the present in constantly emerging discourses about norms, concepts, or the underlying structures of the coffee industry.
+“Colonialism” is more present than ever today, especially when it comes to understanding one’s own role in the world, as well as in the context of climate justice.
+The legacy of the past permeates the present in recurring discourses about norms, terms, or the structures underlying the coffee industry.

 Osterhammel on this again:

-As a vanishing point for contemporary self-understanding, colonialism usually appears either in the form of concrete historical events or as a quasi-ahistorical concept for external determination, racism, white supremacy, and illegitimate appropriations.
+As a vanishing point of contemporary self-understanding, colonialism usually appears either in the form of concrete historical events or as a quasi-ahistorical term for external determination, racism, white supremacy, and illegitimate appropriations.

-On the one hand, there is the macro level, the bird's-eye view of how colonialism and coffee interact.
-I want to draw attention to these patterns, manifestations, and historical derivations here.
-On the other hand, there are countless micro levels, nourished by specific stories, that grow into a dense, larger whole.
+On one hand, there is the macro level, the view from high above, of how colonialism and coffee interact.
+I would like to draw attention to these patterns, characteristics, and historical derivations here.
+On the other hand, there are countless micro levels that are nurtured by punctual stories and grow into a dense, large whole.

 Slave ships

-There are stories of slave ships, such as the Leusden, a Dutch West India Company ship that sank en route to Suriname.
-On board were 680 women, men, and children from West Africa, who were to have worked on the coffee plantations.
+There are the stories of the slave ships, such as that of the Leusden, a ship of the Dutch West India Company, which sank on its way to Suriname.
+On board were 680 women, men, and children from West Africa who were supposed to work on the coffee plantations.
 The sinking of the Leusden is the largest documented massacre during the transatlantic slave trade.
-Primarily people from West Africa were enslaved and used on plantations in South America.
-Suriname was responsible for half of the coffee consumed in Europe in the 1760s.
+Especially people from West Africa were enslaved and deployed on plantations in South America.
+In the 1760s, Suriname was responsible for half of the coffee consumed in Europe.

 Haiti

-Haiti was also one of the largest coffee producers before a war instigated by Napoleon and his subsequent defeat led to the declaration of independence in 1804.
-Haiti was never able to regain its former status as a major coffee producer—the infrastructure was devastated after the war, but according to Morris, another reason was that European buyers did not want to do business with a “Black Republic” that opposed Napoleon.
+Haiti was also among the largest coffee producers before a war instigated by Napoleon and his defeat resulted in the declaration of independence in 1804.
+Haiti was never able to return to its former times as a major coffee producer - the infrastructure was in ruins after the war, but according to Morris, another reason was that European buyers did not want to do business with a “Black Republic” that stood against Napoleon.

 Haiti Hand Pulping Machine for Coffee